ablestack/reactive-domain-objects/README.md

 ```

-## Full Usage Examples and Documentation
+## Full Documentation

-- Multiple additional usage examples can be found in src/tests/graph-sync/test.ts.
-- See the [Configuration section](#GraphSynchronizer-Configuration-Options) for a detailed description of all the configuration options
+- See [Full Documentation](https://github.com/ablestack/reactive-domain-graphs/blob/master/TECHNICAL.md) for a detailed description of all the functionality, configuration options, and additional usage examples.

 ## Definitions